BilalWattu521/BilalWattu521/README.md

 - **1+ Years of Experience** in building modern mobile applications with Flutter.
 - **Ex-Intern at [TIERS Limited](https://tierssolutionslimited.com/)**
-  - Worked on real-world Flutter projects using **Firebase Realtime Database, Firebase Auth, SQLite, and MVVM architecture**.
+  - Worked on multiple Flutter projects using **Firebase Realtime Database, Firebase Auth, SQLite, and MVVM architecture**.
-  - Collaborated with teams to design responsive UIs and implement CRUD features.
+  - Implement CRUD features using SQLite.
-  - Contributed to multiple apps during the **Summer Internship 2025**.
+  - Created multiple apps during the **Summer Internship 2025**.

 ---